 Identification of the parties involved.
 Name the individuals and entities bound by the agreement, including the disclosing party (the person or organization providing the confidential information) and the recipient of that information.
 Keep in mind that if an organization ceases to exist, then the agreement may be nullified so you may want to include both an individual and organization as the signing party.
 This is the type of details an attorney can spot and steer you clear of when drafting an NDA.

 Definition of the protected confidential information.
 Clearly define and list, without limitation, the information protected by the agreement and its delivery method (oral, written, electronic, etc.).

 Exclusions from confidential treatment.
 The recipient may want to clearly exclude from the agreement information in the public domain or information known to the recipient independently of the relationship between the signing parties.
 Exclusions may also apply when a recipient is legally compelled to disclose confidential information by deposition, subpoena, or other similar court of regulatory process.
 Although as the disclosing party, you may require written notice of such a requirement in order to prepare a response.

 Requirements and obligations of the parties.
 Clarify the limits and obligations of the agreement, especially for the recipient.
 Examples may include the obligation to take reasonable steps to protect the confidentiality of the information, to not makes copies of the information, or to return confidential information, such as product samples or investor briefs, within a set period.

 The effective period of the agreement.
 While you may wish the term of the agreement to extend indefinitely, most recipients will want a definite term of the agreement included.
 Some NDAs align with the term of an employment agreement; some specify a number of months or years.
 Consider the lifespan of the protected information and be reasonable when setting a time frame.

 Consequences of a breach.
 You may want to specify the legal remedies available to you, the disclosing party, should a breach occur, such as injunctive relief, damages, and / or attorney’s fees and the cost of litigation.
 Some agreements also specify the choice of law which will govern the agreement, such as a specific State’s laws, as well as any applicable federal laws.

 “Involve an attorney experienced in drafting nondisclosure agreements,” recommends Managing Shareholder Trey Hendershot “so that all of your true confidential information is covered, and the agreement gives you the full force and effect you’re trying to accomplish.”

-Contact a Texas Business Attorney for Help
+Contact a Texas Non-Disclosure Agreement Attorney for Help

 When it comes to legal matters and creating contracts, it is always in your best interest to get expert advice from a qualified attorney.
 Rely on our expertise to help you; the attorneys at Hendershot Cowart P.C. have been drafting enforceable business contracts since 1987.
 After all, a signed agreement will not protect your business if it is unenforceable under Texas or federal law.